rtakeshi/latam-challenge/README.md

 1. The first one, named "FarmersProtestTweets," will have the default SparkSession configuration for memory allocation to executors and drivers.
 2. The second one, "FarmersProtestTweetsOptimization," will allocate 4GB of memory to both the Spark driver and executor.

-To better understand the solution i will analyze more deeply the function using 20gb Dataset.
+In the initial analysis, there were no significant differences in time and memory usage between the real dataset and the 2.2GB dataset in the Q1 memory and time solutions.
+To gain a better understanding of the solution, I will conduct a more in-depth analysis using a 22GB dataset.

-The main results can be found in src/challenge.ipynb
+The main results can be found in "src/challenge.ipynb."

+**Future improvements**

+1. Analyzing the Spark UI for all three question scenarios is time-consuming.
+Therefore, I decided to extrapolate the analysis conducted in Q1 to Q2 and Q3.
+2. While there are different types of data manipulation in all three questions, my technique for optimizing time and memory would be the same for now.
+I recommend exploring other data optimization techniques in PySpark.

 ## Conclusions